Understanding the Functions of Accounting

 Income statement:

 The company’s net income for a certain period is called the income statement.
+Sales revenue is recorded on the income statement as the total amount earned from goods or services sold, and it plays a crucial role in determining net income.
 The total expenses are deducted from the total revenue for the period to reflect in the income statement.
 The profit and loss statement is the same as the income statement.

 Balance sheet:

 This financial statement shows the assets and liabilities of the company as of a particular date and time.
 The shareholder’s equity is also reflected in this statement.
+The balance sheet provides a snapshot of the business’s financial position, offering insights into the company’s financial health for both internal and external stakeholders.
+It is essential for safeguarding the company’s assets by ensuring proper management and security of financial resources.
 Assets of a company include cash, prepaid expenses, notes and accounts receivable, machinery and equipment, intangible assets, building and infrastructure, and vehicles.
 Liabilities can include accounts payable, notes payable, unearned revenue, deferred tax, current taxes, and mortgages.

 Cash flow statement: